richardatval/www.yesproject.org/_posts/2017-05-17-supporting-gerard-to-get-a-job.md

 ---
 ![Gerard at BMW Sytner comany tour]({{site.baseurl}}/img/Gerard-fullsize-web.png)

-In October 2016 Gerard approached YES Project partners Flying Fish for help after his brother advised him of upcoming vacancies with a local fencing firm.
+In October 2016, Gerard approached YES Project partners Flying Fish for help after his brother advised him of upcoming vacancies at a local fencing firm.

 Gerard expressed an interest in applying but needed to obtain a Construction Skills Certification Scheme (CSCS) card to do so.
-All tradespeople working on a UK construction site require a CSCS card to prove they have had adequate training and qualifications to work on a building site.
+All tradespeople working on a UK construction site require a CSCS card to prove they have had adequate training and all the correct qualifications to work on a building site.

 Gerard agreed to prove his motivation and undertake a two-week mentored work placement at Saffron Hill Cemetery in exchange for support to get his CSCS card.

-The placement went well with Gerard scoring excellent in all areas including attendance, time keeping, communication and team work.
+The placement went well, with Gerard scoring excellent in all areas including attendance, time keeping, communication and team work.
 Cemetery manager, Sam Whitfield commented

 > “We are all very happy with the level of commitment shown by Gerard.
 He would be an asset to any potential employer”.